Jiyūgaoka Station (Tokyo)

 Jiyūgaoka Station (自由が丘駅, Jiyūgaoka-eki) is a railway station in Meguro, Tokyo, Japan, operated by the private railway operator Tokyu Corporation.

 Lines

 This station is served by the following lines:

 Jiyūgaoka station is located 6.3 km from the terminus of the Tokyu Oimachi Line at Ōimachi Station and 7.0 km from the terminus of the Tokyu Toyoko Line at Shibuya station.

 Station layout

 Ground-level platforms

 The Tokyu Oimachi Line platforms are scheduled to be lengthened to handle seven-car trains on express services during fiscal 2017.

+The station also has a small siding located to the west of the station.

 Elevated platforms

 The station has two elevated island platforms for the Tokyu Toyoko Line, serving four tracks.